rachaelfinch/rachaelfinch.GitHub.io/index.md

 #### [Healthcare Analysis](https://www.linkedin.com/pulse/increasing-patient-outcomes-using-sql-rachael-finch-velvc/?trackingId=jXem1tIxTPOApUjIvuuKJw%3D%3D)
 <img src="images/HealthcareSQL.png?raw=true"/>
-A deep dive into a large dataset of over 70,000 individuals admitted to U.S. hospitals.
-My focuse revolved mainly around the length of stay (KPI) and the utilization of lab procedures and medications for these patients.
+An in-depth exploration of an extensive dataset comprising more than 70,000 individuals admitted to hospitals across the United States.
+My primary focus centered on analyzing the length of stay (KPI) and the utilization of lab procedures and medications among these patients.
 By leveraging SQL, I unearthed valuable insights crucial for stakeholders and offered strategic directions for the future based on the analysis.

 ---
 #### [Financial Analysis](/SQL_Bank_Project.md)